TB Joshua: Criticism and controversy

-Joshua was publicly condemned by several prominent pastors within Nigeria, his most vocal critic being Pastor Chris Okotie who described him as a 'son of the devil'.
-The Christian Association of Nigeria and Pentecostal Fellowship Of Nigeria both acknowledged Joshua was not a member of either organisation and denounced him as an 'impostor'.
-Enoch Adeboye, David Oyedepo, Ayo Oritsejafor, Paul Adefarasin and Matthew Ashimolowo are among the pastors who publicly denounced Joshua, as did disgraced American megachurch leader Ted Haggard.
+Several prominent pastors in and outside Nigeria condemned him, including Pastor Chris Okotie, who described him as a "son of the devil" as well as Enoch Adeboye, David Oyedepo, Ayo Oritsejafor, and Ted Haggard.
+The Christian Association of Nigeria (CAN) criticized him (although a CAN delegation attended his funeral).
+Numerous evangelical and Pentecostal figures in Nigeria denounced Joshua as an "impostor" and occult figure posing as an evangelical.

-He was 'blacklisted' by the government of Cameroon in 2010 and termed a 'son of the devil'.
+In 2009, the Pentecostal Fellowship of Nigeria publicly disassociated itself from TB Joshua's church, calling on him to "repent and convert to Christianity."
+Ayo Oritsejafor, leader of the organization, criticized Joshua for serving as pastor without study in the field.

+In 2010, Cameroon's foreign minister Henri Eyebe Ayissi termed Joshua a "son of the devil pretending to be a man of God" and advised hundreds of Cameroonians not to take a planned pilgrimage to Lagos, where several others had been left without accommodation.
 Rumours of a visit by Joshua to Zimbabwe in 2012 led to an intense national debate, culminating with pastors and politicians strongly objecting.

-In 2011, several media houses in UK reported at least three people in London with HIV died after they stopped taking life saving drugs on the advice of their pastors.
-The HIV prevention charity African Health Policy Network (AHPN) believed that SCOAN "may" be one of those involved in such practices although the three in question have no demonstrable link to SCOAN.
-The BBC quoted SCOAN as saying "No, we do not ask people to stop taking their medication".
+In 2011, the BBC reported that at least three people in London with HIV died after they stopped taking life saving drugs on the advice of evangelical Christian pastors.
+The HIV prevention charity African Health Policy Network (AHPN) believed that SCOAN, which maintained an office in Southwark, London, "may" be one of those involved in such practices; SCOAN responded by saying that "we do not ask people to stop taking their medication".

-On 14 September 2015, it was reported that Joshua "secretly purchased a $60 Million Gulfstream G550 Private Jet".
-These rumors were dismissed as false by a media aide of Joshua.